SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Broadcasting System.md

 ## Termination

 >[!note] Local Termination
->The *entities* terminate the computation ad different instants of time ( when they enter the *done* state ) , this means that there is no *global termination* , only *local termination*
+>The *entities* terminate the computation at different instants of time ( when they enter the *done* state ) , this means that there is no *global termination* , only *local termination*

 >[!note] Termination Detection Problem
 >No *entity* knows when the entire process terminates ( *termination detection problem* )